willhs/gent/README.md

 2. **Centralize**: All agents' MCP configs point to the same centralized server definitions
 3. **Format Preservation**: JSON (Claude) and TOML (Codex) formats are maintained
 4. **Restore**: Original MCP configs are restored when unlinking

+### Skills Directory Sharing
+1. **Seed**: If the central skills directory is empty, gent copies existing Claude skills into it
+2. **Link**: Agent skill directories are replaced with symlinks to the central skills directory
+3. **Restore**: Original skill directories are restored when unlinking

 ## MCP Server Formats